 |Measure added||13 July 2020 (updated 15 June 2022)|

-The Dutch government presented a package of emergency measures to support businesses and workers during the corona crisis.
+The Dutch government presented a package of emergency measures to support businesses and workers during the COVID-19 crisis.
 The cultural and creative sector appears especially badly hit by the crisis and this has led to extra measures being taken.
 On 27 March, the Minister for Education, Culture, and Science sent a letter to Parliament explaining the need for and content of the planned measures.
 Following this first letter on plans to initiate a package of measures, a few weeks later, the announcement was made (after lobbying form the cultural and creative sector), that more support was needed.
 The Minister for Education, Culture and science announced on 15 April that more financing would be provided to the sector, in the amount of €300 million.

 Several plans were later published in May 2020 which indicated what the extra financial injection would be used for.